-In estimating the duration who else can be involved?
-You should involve the project team, who will work on the project to achieve the project objectives, project management team, and all the identified key stakeholders to make a consensus on the milestone dates, delivery schedules as you know you can develop schedule only after estimating the duration for the project.
+To estimate activity duration is a lengthy process and it takes time for a long-term project.
+Ideally, you should involve your core project team in estimating the duration.
+You should involve the project team, who will work on the project to achieve the project objectives, project management team, and all the identified key stakeholders to make a consensus on the milestone dates, and delivery schedules.
+Depending on this duration, you can develop a schedule, with milestones for your project.

-This is a very important methodology to get the entire duration estimation.
-Based on the information of the past project of similar nature, you can derive an idea of entire duration estimation.
-Is not it easy?
-You can get this information from the Project Management Office; you can use this template for your current project.
-It is not so accurate in nature.
-But at the same time it is less costly and less time consuming as well.
-You can frequently use the same when you have no sufficient time and you have to take a decision at the earliest.
-Analogous estimating can be of a part of project as well, it is not like you have to estimate the entire project.
-It can be of a single phase of the project, if the requirement /nature of the phase are very similar to the previous processed project.
+Analogous estimating the activity duration is not so accurate in nature; however, it is less costly and less time consuming than other methods.
+You can frequently use this method when you don’t have sufficient time to do a proper estimate, and you have a deadline.
+Analogous estimating can be of a part of the project as well since you don’t have to estimate the entire project.
+You can estimate activity duration for a single phase of the project if the requirement /nature of the phase is very similar to the previous processed project.

 TE = (O + 4M + P) ÷ 6

 Here, TE is expected time, and O, M, P are Optimistic, Most Likely, and Pessimistic duration respectively.
-In this way, you can understand the importance of PERT in estimating the duration for your project.
+In this way, you can understand the importance of PERT in estimating the duration of your project.

-It is also known as ‘Rule of Thumb’.
-You can roughly guess that entire design phase can take 45% of your entire project time and so on…It is very useful in case of known phases where you can put an imaginary figure based on the experience.
+This is also known as Rule of Thumb.
+You can roughly guess that the entire design phase can take 45% off your entire project time and so on…this is a very useful technique in case of known phases where you can put an imaginary figure based on the experience.